 - 1 teaspoon kosher salt, plus more for seasoning

-- 1 rack St. Louis-cut pork spareribs, cut into 1-inch strips across the bone, then cut between each bone into individual portions (see note above)
+- 1 rack St. Louis-cut pork spareribs, cut into 1-inch strips across the bone, then cut between each bone into individual portions (see note)

 - 6 tablespoons cornstarch